ESOS Information for Staff (CRICOS Provider Number: 00098G)

-Any new staff member requiring PRISMS access as part of their role needs to apply.
+Staff members requiring PRISMS access as part of their role please follow the following steps:

-- Forward the completed, co-signed form to the ESOS Student Coordinator at ESOS@unsw.edu.au;
+- Forward the completed, co-signed form to Student Development International (SDI) at firstname.lastname@example.org

-- The ESOS Student Coordinator will email the applicant instructions on gaining PRISMS access.
+- SDI will email the applicant with information about PRISMS training and instructions on how to access PRISMS

 Promotion, Publicity, Marketing